VarshiniiiiBM/CSPM_Project/meeting_minutes.md

 * Position graph should be in centimeters (cm), not meters.
 * Time axis should be in milliseconds (ms).
 * Graph should reset for each new data chunk to avoid overcrowding.
-* Professor agreed on the use of wireless communication for data transfer but emphasized that the accelerator development should be prioritized.
+* Professor agreed on the use of wireless communication for data transfer but emphasized that the accelerator development must be prioritized.

 4. Presentation Guidelines